sharmilaDeveloper/multi-tenant-feature-flag/README.md

-# Multi-tenant Feature Flag Management System/Platform Frontend
+# Multi-tenant Feature Flag Management System/Platform

 This application using react and node that allows users to check whether a specific feature is enabled for an organization.
 It communicates with a backend API and displays feature status for user, manager features by organization admin and manage organisation by super admin.